Who are the providers suspended for alleged AHCCCS fraud?

 Sometimes they leave them stranded with no way home, while the providers allegedly raked in hundreds of millions of dollars.

-12News found a mix of people from around the Valley.
+12News found a mix of those suspended from around the Valley.
 Some owned more than one company, but one name kept coming back up; a company called ProMD Solutions.

 That company is listed on the Arizona Corporation Commission website as being a statutory agent in 10 companies on the suspended list.